Bachelor of Science in Nursing (BSN) Traditional Track

 FICTION!
 Let’s talk about "cumulative GPA" vs. "admission score."
 Your cumulative GPA is calculated based on all the courses you have ever taken in the IU system.
 This GPA must be at least a 2.7 to be eligible to apply to the School of Nursing.
 If your cumulative GPA (which appears at the bottom of your transcript) is a 3.1, then you are easily eligible to submit an application.

 Your admission score is a different animal.
 It is calculated based on all the grades you earned in the prerequisite courses plus your TEAS Test score.
-To be competitive you want to strive for at least a 3.6–3.7 in the prerequisites and a 65% or better in the TEAS.
+To be competitive you want to strive for at least a 3.6–3.7 in the prerequisites and a proficient score of 58.7% or better in the TEAS.

 FACT or FICTION?
 I’m not filling out the admission application yet because I haven’t taken the TEAS Test.
 My girlfriend told me that you can't apply until you take the TEAS.